Hawk – definition and meaning

 Monetary hawks place keeping inflation low as a top priority.
 Doves, on the other hand, favor expansionary monetary policy.

-Put simply; doves prefer higher interest rates than hawks.
+Put simply; doves prefer lower interest rates than hawks.
 Doves favor injecting money into the economy to kick-start it, but not hawks.
+Doves, in contrast to hawks, advocate for lower interest rates to encourage borrowing and spending, which can lead to economic growth.

 The two terms, with their monetary policy meanings, originated in the United States.
 However, today, most native-English-speaking countries are familiar with the terms and use them.